-That’s right, we’re back in the of the Winterhell 2.0 plotline, this time with no Stannis.
+That’s right, we’re back in the thick of the Winterhell 2.0 plotline, this time with no Stannis.
 When we last left off, Julie, the combined forces of Kylie and Julia, entertained you for ten thousand words with a ~high level recap~ of the events.
 The biggest takeaways?
 Jonny Snow, in many ways the protagonist of this show (at least according to the marketing), is a fucking idiot who marched a significantly smaller army face-first into a wall of Boltons because there might have been snow in the extended forecast.
 Maybe.

 His sister, The Sansa Stark Construct, luckily bailed him out of this, but he was made king.
 For…reasons.

 Sansa is worthy of her own analysis, so that’s what we cover in Part 3.
 But for this installment, Julie is going to roll up her sleeves and examine Jonny Snow.

 Our larger purpose with the retrospective series is to take each main character and plotline in isolation, so that we can hone in on the story showrunners David Benioff and Dan Weiss, along with their team of writers (all under the monolithic “D&D”) have given us, and understand the full implications of that story.
 Where there is meaning to be found, we attempt to explain it.
 But this is as rare as positive female interaction on the show.
 So bear with us.

 It may be hard to remember after watching/reading the full events, but the season began at The Wall with a dead Jonny.
 And the thing is, we’re almost inclined to just ignore this entirely, since the narrative sure as hell did.

 But at the same time, this is a dude who was resurrected from the dead.
 With a mission to fight the army of the dead.
 You would have thought this would have played in a little more prominently to his characterization.